En3rGy/14400-Webcam-Redirect/README.md

 ### Change Log

-- v0.02
-  - Impr.: Symbol-URL als Ausgabe ergänzt
 - v0.01
-    - Initiales Release
+    - Initial Release

 ### Open Issues / Know Bugs

-- none
+- Setting / storing the data of the target URL is not thread safe

 ### Support

-Please use [github issue feature](https://github.com/En3rGy/14109_NINA_API/issues) to report bugs or rise feature requests.
+Please use [github issue feature](https://github.com/En3rGy/14400-Webcam-Redirect/issues) to report bugs or rise feature requests.
 Questions can be addressed as new threads at the [knx-user-forum.de](https://knx-user-forum.de) also.
 There might be discussions and solutions already.

 ### Code

-Der Python-Code des Bausteins befindet sich in der hslz Datei oder auf [github](https://github.com/En3rGy/14109_NINA_API).
+The Python-Code of the module can be accessed via [github](https://github.com/En3rGy/14400-Webcam-Redirect).

 ### Devleopment Environment